 The first time was in February — when a Teenager had been asked to keep their stuff gathered into somewhat organized piles.
 Perfection was not the standard — simply the traditional courtesy of keeping foreign objects out of the travel paths of other inhabitants of the Family abode.

-When multiple requests were ignored, I asked that young fellow what he was ‘thinking’ — because, I know for a fact, “All we do begins with a Thought.”
+When multiple requests were ignored, I asked that teenager what he was ‘thinking’ — because, I know for a fact, “All we do begins with a Thought.”
 Well, he shared what was on his mind — which was to find fault with me, for asking.

 One problem was he wanted to constantly present his resume and refused to listen to some pretty good advice.
 Then, the cherry-on-top was catching him in a lie — which we had wasted a large amount of Time discussing the solution to what, really, wasn’t a problem, at all.

-The second time was in March — when a third-generation Millenial rancher was planning a Family transition without the participation of his Parents.
-Yes — I participated, briefly, thinking, “Although not the best way to start, at least this might be the first step toward something good for the Family.”
+The second time was in March — when a third-generation Millennial rancher (the one with the foul mouth at the beginning of this story) was planning a Family transition without the participation of his Parents.
+Yes, I briefly participated, while thinking, “Although not the best way to start, at least this might be the first step toward something good for the Family.”